 In the area of transport and mobility, “rideables” such as Future Motion’s Onewheel demonstrated how citizens might get around cities in the future via an easily storable one wheel skateboard.
 TransitMix promises better transit planning by allowing planners to sketch routes rapidly and see live cost calculations.
-And SkyCatch drones can provide a fully automated way to acquire high resolution aerial data on a regular basis, speeding up construction projects without putting human lives in danger.

 No doubt that these ideas are fascinating and creative, but many participants wondered if the speed of startup solutions outpaces government’s willingness or capacity to acquire them.
 Cities across the country have proven that it isn’t a matter of willingness – municipal administrations in Boston, Louisville, Chicago, among others have institutionalized cutting edge practices, embedding innovation in their operations.
 But what both big and small cities need is more than new and cool.
 They need a real-world understanding of the practical application of these products and their value to communities.

 Bridging the Divide